microsoft/copilot-camp/docs/pages/extend-m365-copilot/01-declarative-copilot.md

 >You can add reference data form SharePoint, OneDrive, Websearch etc and add extension capabilities to a declarative agent like plugins and connectors.
 You will learn how to add a plugin in the upcoming labs in this path.

-## Exercise 1: Scaffold a declarative agent from template
+## Exercise 1 :Scaffold a declarative agent from template
 You can use just any editor to create a declarative agent if you know the structure of the files in the app package mentioned above.
 But things are easier if you use a tool like Teams Toolkit to not only create these files for you but also help you deploy and publish your app.
 So to keep things as simple as possible you have will be installing Teams Toolkit.

-### Step 1: Install Teams Toolkit's prerelease version
+### Step 1 :Install Teams Toolkit's prerelease version

 Go to extensions tab of your Visual Studio Code and type **team** as in step 1 in the image below.
 Select **Teams Toolkit** as step 2.